DevOps Best Practices #

 1. Standardize the software delivery workflow #

-- Use trunk-based development or short-lived feature branches
+- Use trunk-based development or short-lived feature branches.

-- Enforce pull requests with automated checks
+- Enforce pull requests with automated checks.

-- Treat artifacts as immutable (build once, promote many)
+- Treat artifacts as immutable: build once, promote many.

 2. Build secure CI/CD pipelines #

-- Run unit, integration, and security checks on each pull request
+- Run unit, integration, and security checks on each pull request.

-- Use signed artifacts and provenance where possible
+- Use signed artifacts and provenance where possible.

-- Introduce deployment gates for high-risk services
+- Introduce deployment gates for high-risk services while keeping low-risk changes fast.

 3. Prefer progressive delivery #

-Adopt deployment patterns that reduce risk:
+Adopt deployment patterns that reduce blast radius and make rollback decisions easier:

 - rolling deployments